ASPIRATIONS INCUBATOR PROGRAM: Current Partners

 Old Town-Orono YMCA/RSU #34 - The Old Town-Orono YMCA is a community centered organization that serves all ages by promoting healthy living, nurturing the potential of every individual and family, and fostering social responsibility.
 RSU #34 serves Alton, Bradley and Old Town in Penobscot County.

-Seeds of Independence/Brunswick School Department - Seeds of Independence provides youth and teens ages 11-18 with peer and community mentors to reinforce self-worth, good decision making, and healthy lifestyle choices in order to become independent, productive members of our world.
+Seeds of Independence/Topsham School Department - Seeds of Independence provides youth and teens ages 11-18 with peer and community mentors to reinforce self-worth, good decision making, and healthy lifestyle choices in order to become independent, productive members of our world.

 The EdGE program of Maine Seacoast Mission/SAD #37 - The Maine Seacoast Mission founded the EdGE program in 2002.
 Through after-school, in-school, and summer programs, EdGE offers children from Gouldsboro to Machias the opportunity to challenge themselves, engage with their communities and the outdoors, and explore college and career options.
 SAD #37 serves the Washington County communities of Addison, Columbia, Columbia Falls, Harrington, and Milbridge.